CMMC Compliance Checklist – Update Sept. 2024

 Determine whether or not you handle CUI, and if so, where it exists in your processes.
 If you handle CUI, you will require at least Level 2.
 If you don’t, you likely only require Level 1.

-Once you know where FCI and CUI exist in your processes, you can separate those processes from the rest of your workflow to limit the scope of your CMMC project.
-This makes the whole process simpler and cheaper—now you only need to secure one enclave, rather than securing your entire business.
+Once you identify where FCI and CUI are in your processes, you can separate them from your workflow.
+This helps limit the scope of your CMMC project.
+This makes the process easier and much less expensive.
+Now, you only need to secure one area instead of your whole business.

 Start by identifying the people, processes, and technologies that interact with FCI and CUI.
 Creating a data flow chart can help.